ndiego/blox-lite/readme.txt

 = Features =
 * Add content locally to posts, pages, and all public custom post types
 * Add content globally to virtually any page(s) on your website including 404 pages, search pages, and archive pages
-* Add as many content blocks to a page as you want
+* Add an unlimited number of content blocks
-* Position content anywhere there is a Genesis Hook
+* Choose from 50+ Genesis hooks to position content anywhere
 * Display a custom image or featured image
 * Display HMTL content
 * Add scripts, CSS, iframes, and even PHP